enthought/traits/docs/source/traits_user_manual/listening.rst

 .. index:: old parameter to the notification handlers

 * *old*: The old value of the trait attribute that changed.
-For changes to List and Dict object, this is a list of items that were deleted.
+For changes to List and Dict objects, this is a list of items that were deleted.
 For changes to Set objects, this is a set of items that were deleted.
 For event traits, this is Undefined.